All your experiences are valid.

 Coming to counselling is a step you will not regret.
 Counselling is life-changing and is for everyone.

-You are willing to talk about what is on your mind.
-This may be hard at first, but it is essential if you are to gain from coming to counselling.
-This does not mean going over the past in detail, rather talking about how those events impact you today.
+Come willing and open to talk about what is on your mind.
+This may be hard at first, but it is essential if you are to gain from counselling.
+This does not mean going over the past in detail, but rather talking about how those events impact you today and how you think about them now.

 Open to exploring new ideas and perspectives.
 I may challenge your thinking, and ask you to look again at the situation, so that you may see things in a new way.